 |20,001 – 40,000||7|

 How is the business of the Delegate Assembly conducted?

-The Credentials Committee is charged with ensuring each board member voting in the Delegate Assembly is a certified delegate.
-Each delegate is given an official TSBA delegate ribbon prior to the meeting that must be presented to a member of the Credentials Committee before admittance into the voting area.
-The Credentials Committee is also responsible for maintaining order and, if necessary, counting delegate votes on proposed measures, which may be signified by the raising of voting cards provided to each member of the Delegate Assembly.
+The Credentials Committee is charged with ensuring each board member voting in the Delegate Assembly is a certified Delegate.
+Each Delegate is given an official TSBA delegate ribbon prior to the meeting that must be presented to a member of the Credentials Committee before admittance into the voting area.
+The Credentials Committee is also responsible for maintaining order, and if necessary, counting delegate votes on proposed measures.

-At least 20 days prior to the meeting, TSBA will provide each voting delegate with a Delegate Assembly Handbook.
-This handbook includes the agenda and supporting materials for the business meeting, including information on proposed position statements and resolutions as well as amendments to the Constitution and Bylaws.
-The handbook also contains committee reports, information on TSBA officer nominees and the rules for the Delegate Assembly, which will be used to guide discussion during the meeting.
+At least twenty (20) days prior to the meeting, TSBA will provide each Delegate with a Delegate Assembly Handbook.
+The handbook includes the agenda and supporting materials for the business meeting, including information on proposed position statements and resolutions as well as amendments to the Constitution and Bylaws.
+The handbook also contains committee reports, information on TSBA officer nominees, and the rules for the Delegate Assembly that will be used to guide discussion during the meeting.